shineware/KOMORAN/README.md

 **KO**rean **MOR**phological **AN**alyzer

-# Import project
+# Importing project
 This project is based on gradle.
 So, you can open by gradle project.

-If you want to import eclipse IDE without gradle, you can use this command after download this project.
+When importing on Eclipse IDE without gradle, type in commands below in console(e.g. cmd in window, terminal in *nix) after downloading project.
 ```shell
 ./gradlew eclipse
 ```

 # Usage

-### For analyze
+### For analyzing

 ```java
 /*******************************************************************************